 ACoBA considers applications under the Business Appointment Rules about new jobs for former ministers, senior civil servants and other Crown servants.
 It is an advisory non-departmental public body, sponsored by the Cabinet Office.
 The Membership includes political party nominees and independent members appointed by the Prime Minister.
 The current chair is Baroness Browning, who took up her post in 2015.

-The Business Appointment Rules and ACoBA have been subject to recent scrutiny by the Public Administration and Constitutional Affairs Select Committee (PACAC), and its predecessor Committee the Public Administration Select Committee (PASC).
+Public Administration and Constitutional Affairs Select Committee (PACAC), and its predecessor Committee the Public Administration Select Committee (PASC) have held inquiries on the Business Appointment Rules and ACoBA.
 In January 2012, PASC reported that the system had lost public confidence and needed reform.
 They recommended the Advisory Committee should be abolished and replaced with a statutory system of ethics regulation in the UK.
 The Government rejected the main recommendations.

 This Commons Library Briefing Paper sets out the rules and the role of ACoBA before setting out recent parliamentary scrutiny of the system for considering business appointments.

 Commons Briefing papers SN03745

 Authors: Lucinda Maer; Pat Strickland